gitlabhq/gitlabhq/CONTRIBUTING.md

 1. Description explaining the relevancy (see following item)
 1. Working and clean code that is commented where needed
-1. Unit and integration tests that pass on the CI server
+1. [Unit and system tests][testing] that pass on the CI server
 1. Performance/scalability implications have been considered, addressed, and tested
-1. [Documented][doc-styleguide] in the /doc directory
+1. [Documented][doc-styleguide] in the `/doc` directory
-1. Changelog entry added
+1. [Changelog entry added][changelog]
 1. Reviewed and any concerns are addressed
-1. Merged by the project lead
+1. Merged by a project maintainer
-1. Added to the release blog article
+1. Added to the release blog article if relevant
 1. Added to [the website](https://gitlab.com/gitlab-com/www-gitlab-com/) if relevant
 1. Community questions answered
-1. Answers to questions radiated (in docs/wiki/etc.)
+1. Answers to questions radiated (in docs/wiki/support etc.)

 If you add a dependency in GitLab (such as an operating system package) please consider updating the following and note the applicability of each in your